Elderjs/template/src/routes/blog/getting-started.md

 Open up the `./src/hooks.js` file and look at the hooks this project uses.

-You'll see there is just one hook that is commented out.
+You'll see there are a few hooks in there.

-If you uncomment that hook, and reload this page, you'll see that the html is now compressed... but the code blocks are broken. (they always say don't compress html with regex!).
+If you uncomment the hook with the name of `compressHtml` and reload this page, you'll see that the html is now compressed... but the code blocks are broken. (they always say don't compress html with regex!).

 In plain english, this hook takes the `htmlString`, modifies it (compresses it), and returns it.